Ultiminer/FGE/README.md

 * The window class accesses WIN32 primitives directly and was also written by me
 ## How To Build
 * At the moment only windows plattforms and Opengl-Version >4.5 are supported by this library (which are almost all windows plattforms)
 * To build, simply include src/fge.h and you are finished (gcc requires the flags -lopengl32 -lGdi32 -municode)
+## What is planned?
+* TTF support
+* SVG support
+* GUI framework
+## Eyes are open for more contributors
+* Currently, I am independently working on this library, so new contributors are always welcome